devconcept/multer-gridfs-storage/README.md

 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] ![Npm version][version-image] ![Downloads][downloads-image]

-[GridFS](https://docs.mongodb.com/manual/core/gridfs) storage engine for [Multer](https://github.com/expressjs/multer) to store uploaded files directly to MongoDb
+[GridFS](https://docs.mongodb.com/manual/core/gridfs) storage engine for [Multer](https://github.com/expressjs/multer) to store uploaded files directly to MongoDb.

+This module is intended to be used with the v1.x branch of Multer.

 ## Installation